 Basically, my interrupting needed to stop ASAP.

-It had earned me a complaint from a co-worker (a bitter pill to swallow) and done nothing except create an image of me as an obnoxious know-it-all, when I felt like the exact opposite.
+It had earned me a complaint from a co-worker (a bitter pill to swallow) and done nothing except create an image of me as an obnoxious know-it-all.

 Here are the steps I took to finally stop interrupting:

 To Stop Interrupting, Take The Silence Challenge